All Episodes

 We've been the victims of all kinds of dirty tricks.

-We play them on each other, we have them played against us.
+We have them played against us.

-It's part of the territory, it's the lay of the land.
+It's the lay of the land.

 Learn it, love it, live it.

-Well, Al Gore's he's still he whines about it too.
+Well, Al Gore's, he's still, he whines about it too.

-You're gonna do it.
+You're going to do it.

 It's a problem that has baffled German engineers, auto industry experts, Kern County road engineers, and most importantly, Samuel Wattles of Rosamund.